• Learn about Tet: the Vietnamese New Year

 vietnamese-lunar-new-year-market

-Local market before Lunar New Year
+Local market before the Lunar New Year

-The meaning of Tet holiday
+The meaning of the Tet holiday and how the Vietnamese celebrate it

 1 – Farewell ceremony for the Kitchen Gods